 Resolving potential issues with macaques and other urban wildlife requires an integrated management approach, determined by each macaque troop and a residential area’s specific context.
 There is no single management strategy that will suit all sites of human-macaque interaction.
 JGIS believes that positive management strategies should focus on promoting proper behavioural etiquette when facing macaques in order to ensure long-term human-macaque co-existence.
 It is our hope that people will see that the macaques are not a pest, but rather a part of Singapore’s wildlife.

 If you’d like to get Monkey Guards involved in your residential management or if your area is facing issues with monkeys, get in touch with us.

-Macaque Working Group
+Long-tailed Macaque Working Group

-The Macaque Working Group was formed in September 2017, and the initial meeting with all partners was graced by Dr Jane during her visit to Singapore.
-The Working Group is comprised of JGIS, NParks, WRS, ACRES, NTU, NUS and AVA, with the hope that more relevant agencies will come on board.
+The Long-tailed Macaque Working Group was formed in September 2017, and the initial meeting with all partners was graced by Dr Jane during her visit to Singapore.
+The Working Group is comprised of JGIS, NParks, WRS, ACRES, NUS and NSS, with the hope that more relevant agencies will come on board.
 The Working Group aims to provide effective solutions to address the human-macaque tension in Singapore and to raise appreciation of our native monkeys.
 To find out about the Working Group’s upcoming events and to reserve your attendance, visit our Events page.

-Raffles Banded Langur
+Raffles’ Banded Langur